“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Do not skip any doses as pregnancy is more likely to occur if you miss pills, start a new pack late, or take your pill at a different time than usual.

-If you take a pill later than usual this will not affect your birth control.
+If you take a pill later in the day than usual, this will not affect your birth control.
 Continue to take the rest as you normally do and consider setting a reminder on your phone to help you remember.
 If it has been more than 24 hours since you were due to take it, follow the steps for a missed pill.

 Side effects of oral contraceptive like Cryselle may include: